KEGANCP/Surfs_Up/README.md

 # Surfs_Up - "Surf n Shake" Venture - Oahu, Hawaii
 -----
 ### Project Overview
-With plans to return Hawaii, in hopes to live there forever, I've finally conceptualize a busines plan to open a Surf & Ice Cream shop in Oahu, Hawaii.
+With plans to return to Hawaii, in hopes to live there forever, I've finally conceptualize a busines plan to open a Surf & Ice Cream shop in Oahu, Hawaii.
 I plan to use my savings to invest, but will require the backing of other investers.
 I have reached out to a potential investor, W. Avy, who is willing to invest, but first requests weather data for Oahu to ensure this is an ideal location for this venture.

 <p align="center">
   <img src="https://github.com/KEGANCP/Surfs_Up/blob/main/resources/surfnshake.png" alt="Surf N shake"/>